 Via the Grepsr Browser Extensions

-The Grepsr Browser Extension is a simple-yet-powerful DIY tool built for simple data extraction projects.
+The Grepsr Browser Extensions is a simple-yet-powerful DIY tool built for simple data extraction projects.
 Its point-and-click interface allows users to visit any well-structured website and collect data points with ease.

 Phase 1 — Mark & tag data points

 1. Visit the website you want to collect your data from, and click the Grepsr icon — the blue ‘g’ icon next to the browser’s address bar.

 2. When the plugin is activated, click on one of the images.
 This will select and highlight the current image, as well as the display image of the other items on the page.

 If not, click on any other display image and then the rest should also be automatically highlighted.